yukikitayama/css-complete-guide/README.md

 ## !important

 Rarely use `!important`.
 It's a bad practice to often use, because it breaks the specificity.
 You could use to overwrite the effect of their party library.

+## em

+Font-size will depend on the font-size of browser.

+But em multiplication will be accumulated by inheritance.

+## rem

+Just take the font size of the browser and multiply the rem number applied to the element.

+**No accumulation in inheritance**.

+Maybe using rem is more likely.

+em and rem can be applied to font-size, margin, padding.

+Use em and rem to make sizes dynamic to browser font size changes.
+Maybe we don't wanna apply em and rem to border and box-shadow.